waterdisappear/SARATR-X/README.md

 - timm 0.5.4
 - tensorboard

-### Step-by-step installation (new version for h800 mm3.0 not suit for current version in github, please see my new zip file in baiduyun and huggfaceing)
+### Step-by-step installation (new version for h800 mm3.0 not suit for current Github version in paper, please see my new zip file in baiduyun and huggfaceing)

 ```bash
 # 安装预训练环境